monek-ltd/Monek.Checkout.WooCommerce/README.md

 If you don't have the necessary information, such as your Monek ID, visit [Monek Contact Page](https://monek.com/contact) to get help.
 Ensure that all information entered is accurate to enable seamless payment processing on your WooCommerce store.

-## Known Issue 1: Compatibility with WooCommerce Cart and Checkout Blocks
-Starting with WooCommerce version 8.3, the Cart and Checkout Blocks become the default for new installations.
-However, this change may prevent the Monek Gateway from appearing in the checkout section.

-### Issue Description:
-#### - Affected Versions:
-WooCommerce 8.3 and later for new installations.
-#### - Impact:
-The Monek Gateway may not be visible in the checkout section due to the default Cart and Checkout Blocks.
-### Solution:
-To resolve this issue and ensure the Monek Gateway appears on the checkout page, follow these steps:

-### Revert to Classic Checkout Shortcode:

-If you are experiencing this issue, you can revert to the classic checkout shortcode.
-This step ensures compatibility with the Monek Gateway.

-Open the page where you have the checkout, likely titled "Checkout."
-Replace any existing WooCommerce block with the classic shortcode `[woocommerce_checkout]`.
-For more information on managing the Cart and Checkout Blocks, refer to the [WooCommerce documentation](https://woo.com/document/cart-checkout-blocks-status/#section-11).

-#### Note:
-If your site is already using the classic checkout shortcode or is updating from an older version of WooCommerce, this issue does not apply.

-## Known Issue 2: Permalink Structure Conflict Resulting in 3005 Error

-When configuring your WooCommerce site, it's crucial to be aware of a known issue related to the permalink structure setting.
-Specifically, if your permalink structure is set to 'Plain,' it can lead to conflicts with a setting in the transaction call, resulting in a 3005 error from HTTP requests to the Monek payment page.

-### Issue Description:
-#### - Affected Versions:
-All WooCommerce versions may be affected if the permalink structure is set to 'Plain.'
-#### - Impact:
-The 3005 error occurs when the Monek Gateway rejects the return URL passed to it due to the presence of a query string.
-This issue arises when the permalink structure is set to 'Plain,' affecting the ability to redirect to complete transactions on the Monek payment page.

-### Solution:
-To resolve the 3005 error and ensure seamless transactions with the Monek Gateway, it is recommended to update the permalink structure setting.
-Follow these steps:

-### Update Permalink Structure:

-1. Navigate to your WordPress admin dashboard.
-2. Go to Settings > Permalinks.
-3. Choose a permalink structure other than 'Plain.'
-Options like 'Post name' or 'Day and name' are commonly used without causing conflicts.
-4. Save the changes.

-#### Warning:
-Updating the permalink structure can potentially cause issues on your site.
-Ensure that you carefully assess the impact of this change, particularly if your site relies on specific URL structures.
-It's advisable to test thoroughly in a staging environment before implementing changes on a live site.

-By updating the permalink structure, you ensure that the Monek Gateway can handle the return URL correctly, preventing the occurrence of the 3005 error.

-#### Note:
-If your permalink structure is already set to a non-'Plain' option, or if your site is using a custom permalink structure, this issue does not apply.

 ## Support and Assistance

-Please feel free to contact Monek Support for any assistance or inquiries related to the WooCommerce Monek Gateway plugin.
+Please feel free to contact Monek Support for any assistance or inquiries related to the Monek Checkout plugin.
 Our team is available to help you with installation, configuration, and troubleshooting to ensure a seamless payment processing experience for your online store.

 For support, visit the [Monek Contact Page](https://monek.com/contact) or email us at support@monek.com

 ### Frequently Asked Questions:

-#### Issue 1: Why is my order in 'Pending Payment' and not cancelling when the user fails to complete the payment?
+#### Question 1: Why is my order in 'Pending Payment' and not cancelling when the user fails to complete the payment?
 Pending Payment means the order has been received, but no payment has been made.
 Pending payment orders are generally awaiting customer action.

 If the customer fails to complete the payment, the order will remain in 'Pending Payment' status until it is manually cancelled or the payment is completed unless the timeout period is reached.